cardano-foundation/CIPs/CIP-0118/README.md

 as well as the construction and (local) validation of a zone.
 The additional commands for transaction construction include supporting the modification of the `requests`, `fulfills`, and `requiredTxs` fields.
+The transaction balancing must also be modified, since there are new fields that may now contain funds.

 Zone construction should give the user the ability to start a new zone and browse an existing one, as well as add, remove, and reorder transactions within an existing one.
+Determining the size of a zone, and submitting a zone to the network must be possible.
+Some special zone-level collateral calculation functionality must also be implemented (see [DDoS](#ddos)).

 #### Off-Chain